 One of the biggest concerns with releasing a dataset is the risk that a potential attacker can identify the owners of particular records.
 Even though masking or removing unique identifiers, like names and Social Security Numbers, can reduce that risk substantially, it may still not be enough.
 Harvard professor Latanya Sweeney reported that 87% of the U.S population can be identified using only their gender, date of birth, and a 5-digit zip code1.

-To prevent privacy breaches and comply with the Health Insurance Portability and Accountability Act (HIPAA), you must also de-identify such “quasi-identifiers” (along with “key identifiers” like name and SSN) to the point where the risk of re-identification is statistically moot2.
+To prevent privacy breaches and comply with the Health Insurance Portability and Accountability Act (HIPAA) and GDPR Recital 26, you should also de-identify such “quasi-identifiers” (along with “key identifiers” like name and SSN) to the point where the risk of re-identification is statistically moot2.
 IRI data masking software is designed to do that, but how do you assess the results?

 This article shows how to credibly score the re-identification risk of data de-identified with IRI FieldShield, CellShield or Voracity using the risk scoring wizard now available as a plugin to IRI Workbench.
 While it was designed with HIPAA EDM security rule in mind, student data privacy laws like FERPA also indicates the application of such an approach.